 He was born into the Greek and Danish royal families, but his family was exiled from Greece when he was a child.
 He was educated in Germany and Scotland at schools run by the German Jewish educator Kurt Hahn.
 At the age of 18, he joined Britain's Royal Navy, in which he served during World War II, even though two of his German brothers-in-law fought on the opposing side.
 After the war, in March 1947, he renounced his titles, adopted the surname of his British maternal grandparents, and used the style "Lieutenant Philip Mountbatten".
 Later that year, he married Princess Elizabeth, the heir to the British throne.
 On his marriage, he was granted the style of His Royal Highness and the title of Duke of Edinburgh by his father-in-law King George VI.
 When Elizabeth became Queen in 1952, Philip left his naval career to act as her consort.
 His wife made him a Prince of the United Kingdom in 1957.
 He is Britain's longest-serving consort and the oldest serving spouse of a reigning monarch.

-Philip Mountbatten and Living Windsor Queen Elizabeth II were married on 20 Nov 1947 in Westminster Abbey, London, , England[501].
-They had the following children:
+Philip Mountbatten and Living Windsor Queen Elizabeth II II had the following children: